lint-staged/lint-staged/README.md

 }
 ```

-When mathcing, lint-staged will do the following
+When matching, `lint-staged` will do the following

 * Resolve the git root automatically, no configuration needed.
 * Pick the staged files which are present inside the project directory.
 * Filter them using the specified glob patterns.
-* Resolve filtered paths relative to the git root and make them absolute.
-* Pass absolute paths to the linters as arguments
+* Pass absolute paths to the linters as arguments.

-**NOTE:** Lint-staged will pass _absolute_ paths to the linters commands to avoid any confusion in case they're executed in a different working directory (i.e. when your `.git` directory isn't the same as your `package.json` directory).
+**NOTE:** `lint-staged` will pass _absolute_ paths to the linters to avoid any confusion in case they're executed in a different working directory (i.e. when your `.git` directory isn't the same as your `package.json` directory).

 Also see [How to use `lint-staged` in a multi package monorepo?](#how-to-use-lint-staged-in-a-multi-package-monorepo)